osalvador/ReplicaDB/.github/instructions/project-functional.instructions.md

 ## Mode and Capability Semantics
 - Treat `complete`, `incremental`, and `complete-atomic` as separate user-visible contracts with manager-specific staging and merge behavior.
 - Managed retries re-execute from the beginning.
 Commit an incremental watermark only after a successful sink merge, and do not advance it on failure or cancellation.
+- A managed retry policy counts the initial attempt: default to `maxAttempts=3` and `retryBackoffSeconds=60`; automatic lease-expiry retry defaults on for `complete-atomic` and `incremental`, and off for `complete` unless explicitly enabled.
+- Lease-expiry recovery changes the abandoned run to history and creates a new pending attempt with `previousRunId`; it is never resume semantics.
+Eligibility and backoff use PostgreSQL time, and stale workers cannot write through a different lease token.
 - Check `SupportedManagers`, `ManagerFactory`, the concrete manager, and maintained capability documentation before generalizing support.
 - Keep file, MongoDB, S3, Kafka, and SQL semantics explicit; they do not share the same table or staging guarantees.